apimatic/apimatic-cli/README.md

 ### On-Premises

-> If you are using APIMatic On Premises only the fromuser with file command would work
-> You'd need to provide the api route using the --api flag
+If you are using APIMatic On Premises only the fromuser with file command would work You'd need to provide the api route using the `--api` flag
-> The default password and email would work
+> The default password and email in the example below do not need to be changed

 Example - Generate a Python SDK using user credentials and an API description file and skip unzipping on premises